 This course is a general introduction to the fundamental concepts in the kinematics and dynamics of translational and rotational motion, vibrations, wave motion, fluids, thermodynamics, heat and energy.
-Students must register for a lecture and laboratory section.
+This course includes both a lecture and a lab component.

 Prerequisite(s): Satisfactory reading and writing placement scores or ENG 097 and (MATH 113 or MATH 110) or permission of instructor.